aimms/how-to/Articles/676/676-leveraging-python-lib.rst

 #.  **Using Python libraries from an AIMMS application.**

 This article focuses on the second, more common scenario, demonstrating how to use the open-source ``searoute`` library to enhance a strategic maritime application.

----
+Please refer to the :doc:`Vessel Scheduling<../590/590-vessel-scheduling>` example to follow along with this article.

 Exploring the ``searoute`` Library
 -------------------------------------